GiacomoLeopizzi/neo4j-driver-swift/README.md

 - Reviewing the Neo4J API to make it easier to work with Node and Relationship types, including methods to create and fetch them without manually writing Cypher queries;
 - Creating a declarative syntax for expressing Cypher queries that allows for runtime and compile-time checks;
 - Fixing bugs that may exist and addressing issues reported on GitHub;
-- Develop a ConnectionPool actor.
+- Review the ConnectionPool library.

 Special thanks to [@SMartorelli](https://github.com/SMartorelli) and [@ndPPPhz](https://github.com/ndPPPhz) for their contributions to this project!